- Peak Season: November-June

 Miami Tarpon Fishing Charters

 Tarpon are prehistoric fish equipped with large sensitive eyes, and equally large scales.
+Tarpon fishing is best at night but can be decent early in the morning and late in the evening.
 Tarpon are also one of the few species of fish that are capable of breathing air.
 Using their modified swim bladders, tarpon can survive in oxygen poor environments by "rolling" and inhaling breaths of fresh air.
 During prolonged fights, tarpon will do this as well, reenergizing themselves with oxygen found both above and below the water.
 Tarpon are truly an incredible game fish, and it's no wonder so many enjoy pursuing them.
 Baits fished during nighttime tarpon charters aren't always intercepted by tarpon either.
 Snook, permit, mutton snapper, cubera snapper, grouper, sharks, and many other species will eat the baits meant for the silver king, so don't be surprised if you have a mixed bag by the end of the night.